How Long Do Forensic DNA Results Take?

 4. Report Writing

-Once the conclusions are made, the DNA analyst writes a report on his or her findings, which is released to the submitting agency after technical review.
+Once the conclusions are made, the DNA analyst writes a report on his or her findings.

 5. Technical Review